blacklightpy/vaultofknowledge/Be Happy, not Proud about your work.md

 No one could've ever forced (aside from by slavery) someone to do some common good for all people.
 If a man worked just enough for himself, there would be no reason for people to hate him.

-The only thing that could've happened is that a person had the resources to help others, such as if the place where a person
+The only thing that could've happened is that a person had the resources to help others, such as if the place where a person chose to live had a lake, or if a tree a person planed bore more fruits than what the average tree in a place grew.
+In such cases it would be reasonable to assume that people would've desired the fruits of his tree, and would've argued that the tree is the common property of all people.
+Note that the tree did not belong to the person, it was only nurtured by them.